JHM Charitable Foundation (John and Hasmik Mgrdichian Foundation)

 How to Apply

 This foundation does not have a public application process.
-The foundation explicitly states it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-Grants are made at the discretion of the trustees to organizations they have identified and selected through their own research, networks, and strategic priorities.
-All 42 grants made in 2023 were to pre-selected organizations.
+Grants are made at the discretion of the trustees to organisations they have identified and selected through their own research, networks, and strategic priorities.
+All 42 grants made in 2023 were to pre-selected organisations.

 Decision Timeline